 Thomas Frampton, 2011 PBF Fellow at the United Steelworkers, is a Law Clerk for Judge Diane Wood on the 7th Circuit Court of Appeals.

-Tom Fritzsche, 2007 PBF Fellow at the National Day Laborer Organizing Network, is a Skadden Fellow/Staff Attorney, Immigrant Justice Project at the Southern Poverty Law Center in Atlanta, GA.
+Tom Fritzsche, 2007 PBF Fellow at the National Day Laborer Organizing Network, has been a Skadden Fellow/Staff Attorney, Immigrant Justice Project at the Southern Poverty Law Center in Atlanta, GA.
+He'll soon be moving to New York to be a Clinical Teaching Fellow in Cardozo Law School's Immigration Justice Clinic.

 Since working as a Peggy Browning Fellow at the International Brotherhood of Teamsters in the summer of 2009, Steven Grubbs graduated from West Virginia University College of Law and found employment as a law clerk to administrative judges in the Federal Mine Safety and Health Review Commission, in a newly created satellited office in Pittsburgh, PA.
 Steve told us, "I am from southern West Virginia where coal is king.
 I actually went to high school only five miles away from the Upper Big Branch mine explosion that happened this spring.
 Because of this I am very happy to be part of the process that ensures miners are protected and that a safe working environment is maintained.
 I am sure that having Peggy Browning Fellow on my resume helped me get this job and would like to thank you for providing me with that opportunity."
 In 2012, Steve moved to Philadelphia to work with SEIU.

-Andrew Hamilton, 2004 Peggy Browning Fellow at the UAW – After graduation in the spring of 2005, Andrew began working in the research department of SEIU/District 1199 in Ohio.
+Andrew Hamilton, 2004 Peggy Browning Fellow at the UAW – After graduation in the spring of 2005, Andrew began working in the research department of SEIU/District 1199 in Ohio amd subsequently transferred to Washington, DC.
 He reported that this draws heavily on his legal training and prior labor movement experience.
 He recommends that young lawyers who care about the future of the labor movement should consider strategic campaign research as an alternative to traditional labor law practice.

-Katherine Hansen, 2008 PBF Fellow at Change to Win, has been with the union-side law firm Gladstein, Rief & Meginniss in New York City since 2011.
+Katherine Hansen, 2008 PBF Fellow at Change to Win, has been with the union-side law firm Gladstein, Reif & Meginniss in New York City since 2011.

 Bruce Harland, 2001 PBF Fellow at SEIU, joined the union-side law firm Weinberg, Roger and Rosenfeld in 2003, where he is now a Shareholder.

-Jonathan Harris, PBF 2008 at CASA de Maryland, is a Law Clerk for Judge James Graves, U.S. Court of Appeals, 5th Circuit.
-Prior to his clerkship, he was a Skadden Fellow at the Public Justice Center in Baltimore.
-He's pleased to report that the unpaid wage lien bill that he drafted and lobbied for during his Skadden project was recently passed; it will likely be the strongest wage lien laws in the country, making it easier for workers to collect unpaid wages by allowing them to put a lien on their employer's property.
+Jonathan Harris, PBF 2008 at CASA de Maryland, was a Skadden Fellow at the Public Justice Center in Baltimore, then clerked for Judge James Graves, U.S. Court of Appeals, 5th Circuit.
+He's pleased to report that the unpaid wage lien bill that he drafted and lobbied for during his Skadden project was passed; it will likely be the strongest wage lien laws in the country, making it easier for workers to collect unpaid wages by allowing them to put a lien on their employer's property.
+In September 2013, Jonathan became an Associate at the union-side law firm Cohen, Weiss & Simon, LLP in New York City.

 Angela Heverling, 2006 PBF Fellow at Community Justice Project/Neighborhood Legal Services, is now Counsel at the National Mediation Board, investigating representation disputes under the Railway Labor Act.